RallyTechServices/portfolio-item-dependency-risk/README.md

-# Feature Dependency Risk
+# Portfolio Item Dependency Risk

 ## Summary/Description

 ![screenshot](./images/screenshot.png "This is an example")

-Show Feature dependencies and their status.
-This helps discover dependencies that are late or at risk, even when the feature itself is on track.
-Feature dependencies are color coded based on the standard Agile Central [https://help.rallydev.com/track-portfolio-items#coloralg](health coloring algorithm).
+Show Portfolio Item direct dependencies and their status.
+This helps discover dependencies that are late or at risk, even when the portfolio item itself is on track.
+Dependencies are color coded based on the standard Agile Central [https://help.rallydev.com/track-portfolio-items#coloralg](health coloring algorithm).

 Click on a colored circle to see the list of predecessors and successors.

-The list of features can be configured using column selection and advanced filters.
+The list of portfolio items can be configured using column selection and advanced filters.
 The app will also respect page-level timebox filters of `Release` and `Milestone`.

 NOTE: The dependencies columns can be sorted, but ONLY for the current page of results.